gramineproject/gramine/CI-Examples/ra-tls-mbedtls/README.md

 ## RA-TLS server

 The server is supposed to run in the SGX enclave with Gramine and RA-TLS dlopen-loaded.
-If RA-TLS library `ra_tls_attest.so` is not requested by user via `epid`/`dcap` command-line argument, the server falls back to using normal X.509 PKI flows (specified as `native` command-line argument).
+If the server is started not in the SGX enclave, then it falls back to using normal X.509 PKI flows.

-If server is run with more command-line arguments (the only important thing is to have at least one additional argument), then the server will maliciously modify the SGX quote before sending to the client.
+If server is run with a command-line argument (the only important thing is to have at least one argument), then the server will maliciously modify the SGX quote before sending to the client.
 This is useful for testing purposes.

 ## RA-TLS client